 Logo Concerns for the Leisure Industry

-Choosing the right logo is a challenge in any industry.
+Choosing the right logo for the leisure industry is a challenge.
 The image and typography you select must let people know about your brand at a glance.
 It’s helpful to know what emotions people want to feel when they seek out leisure options.

 1. Confidence comes first.
 Why is it important?
 Because people want to know that leisure companies can provide them with the entertainment or relaxation they seek.
 Your logo can’t be tentative or confusing.
 It must clearly show people who you are and what you do – and inspire trust that you can deliver on your promises.